jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 Social actions, five Hacking actions and five Malware actions, adding up to 300%.
-This is normal, expected and handled correctly in our analysis and tooling.Another important point is that when looking at the findings, unknown is equivalent to unmeasured.
+This is normal, expected and handled correctly in our analysis and tooling.
+Another important point is that when looking at the findings, unknown is equivalent to unmeasured.
 Which is to say that if a record (or collection of